 When it comes to buying theme park tickets for Walt Disney World, I have good news and bad news.
-First some good news: there are a bunch of ways to save money on Disney World tickets!
+First some good news: I have lots of tips for how to save money on Disney World tickets!

 Now some bad news: tickets are likely going to be the single biggest expense of your trip.
-They are downright pricey at $394 for a base 5-day adult ticket.
+They are downright pricey at $400 for a base 4-day adult ticket.

 But don’t worry, there is one more piece of good news.
-You will get incredible value from the money you spend on tickets to Walt Disney World, as there is real bang for your buck in the parks!
+You will get incredible value from the money you spend on tickets to Walt Disney World – there is real bang for your buck in the parks!